-Policy 5.2.9 OFF-STREET NETWORK | Construct an off-street network to accommodate walking and cycling, including trails, multi-use pathways and Village greenways through the development process.
+OFF-STREET NETWORK | Construct an off-street network to accommodate walking and cycling, including trails, multi-use pathways and Village greenways through the development process.

-Policy 5.2.12 TRANSIT | Design all collector roads to accommodate future transit service.
+TRANSIT | Design all collector roads to accommodate future transit service.

-Policy 5.2.13 TRANSIT | Accommodate the provision of transit service through planning for future facilities and/or physical design requirements (transit exchange/ bus stops), particularly at the Community Centre and Commercial Crossing along Sunnyside Road.
-Policy 5.2.14 TRANSIT Collaborate with TransLink as development progresses and explore opportunities for the Independent Transit Service program as well as increased transit service to the Village.
+TRANSIT | Accommodate the provision of transit service through planning for future facilities and/or physical design requirements (transit exchange/ bus stops), particularly at the Community Centre and Commercial Crossing along Sunnyside Road.

+Policy 5.2.14 TRANSIT | Collaborate with TransLink as development progresses and explore opportunities for the Independent Transit Service program as well as increased transit service to the Village.

-- 47) Replace existing MAP 3: REGIONAL CONTEXT STATEMENT MAP Bylaw N0.
-590-2019 with revised MAP 3: REGIONAL CONTEXT last updated April 2025 included as Schedule A which forms part of this bylaw. - 48) Add a new Chapter 12 Anmore South Neighbourhood Plan included as Schedule B to this bylaw which forms part of this bylaw;
+- 47) Replace existing MAP 3: REGIONAL CONTEXT STATEMENT MAP Bylaw No. 590-2019 with revised MAP 3: REGIONAL CONTEXT last updated April 2025 included as Schedule A which forms part of this bylaw. - 48) Add a new Chapter 12 Anmore South Neighbourhood Plan included at Schedule B to this bylaw which forms part of this bylaw. - 49) Change the OCP land use designation for the subject properties (Anmore South Lands identified on Schedule C which forms part of this bylaw) from Hillside Residential to Anmore South Neighbourhood Plan.